mrbernnz/peach/w09/d02/snowday.md

 - Create a weather bot, so that when a user types "/weather ZIP" the weather underground api is consumed and a chatbot puts the 3 day forecast for the referenced zip code into chat.

-- Do the same, but with the omdb api.
-Or maybe randomthoughts.link....
+- Do the same, but with the omdb api, or any api you fancy.

 ### Work on this past weekend's projects and review exercises